Faith lifted up

 The Wizard of Oz was a fraud, but let us consider the man the people thought he was.
 When Dorothy and her friends approached him for help, they did so understanding the great honor and privilege it would be for him to hear their case.
 Their need of him was so great that they were willing to go to dangerous lengths to do what was necessary for him to answer their requests.
 All of this was done with the expectation that the Great Oz would fulfill his promises to them.
 It is a picture of those who are unable seeking help from the one who is able.
 Their first step in receiving help from him was humbling themselves enough to go to him with their need.
 It is much the same for us, but we can be assured that the One we seek is no fraud.

 Discouragement can be a vicious cycle just like any other negative emotion we entertain and allow to grow in us.
 The longer we let it fester, the harder it is to approach the Lord in humility and faith for the help we desperately need.
 The incredible thing is that God’s faithfulness in hearing and answering our prayers is not dependent on how we feel about ourselves.
-What He requires is not confidence in us but confidence in Him.
-That is the power of our faith and the key to destroying discouragement in our lives, that our hope does not lie in ourselves.
+What He requires is not confidence in us but confidence in him.
+That is the power of our faith and a key to destroying discouragement in our lives, that our hope does not lie in ourselves.
 Despite these flaws, despite these faults and clear errors, despite taking years to even get close to getting it right, He remains faithful to hear and answer those whose confidence is in him.
 Regardless of your circumstances, regardless of your struggles, be encouraged that the foot of God’s throne is waiting for you to bring your requests in the secure knowledge that He will listen and act.

 Discouragement has its effect when it paralyzes us from continuing in our spiritual growth.
 It tries to convince us that we are so different from God that He cannot understand how terrible we are.
 It tries to convince us that no other people can even relate to us because we are so bad.
 Discouragement wants to isolate us in a bubble of ineffectiveness where self-deprecation compounds until we see no way out of it.
 God’s truth tells us that we are not the problem but that sin is the problem.
-It is for us to rail against sin, to hate it as He hates it and to fight against it because our lives depend on it.
+It is for us to rail against sin, to hate it as He hates it, and to fight against it because our lives depend on it.
 Even in the depths, He extends his hand to help us and promises to hear our cries.
 The Son is contending for us before the Father, and He wants us to humble ourselves and pray along with his intercession that we would be victorious over discouragement and over sin so that we can continue our ascent to the summit.
-Victory awaits those who endure and finish the race.
+Victory awaits those who endure to the end and finish the race well.